 Today we’re working on three projects detailed below.
-Our goals are to work in the Solukhumbu area (Everest) of Nepal so that classrooms are available at least at the rate that they were in 2015 before the earthquakes.
-In this way we are doing late-relief/early development as we’re working to immediately make an impact on the ability of kids to go to school.
+Our goals are to work in the Solukhumbu area (Everest) of Nepal, so that classrooms are available at least at the rate that they were in 2015 before the earthquakes.
+In this way we are contributing late-relief/early development to make an immediate impact on the ability of children to attend school.

 Ramailo Jyoti Lower Secondary, Salleri

 Ramailo Jyoti is about a 3-4 hour hike from the airport in Phaplu.
 Walking roughly southwest you travel down hill several thousand feet down to the river, then back up and equal number of kilometers and meters up in elevation.
 The school sits on a narrow band of land on a steep hillside.
 Last spring after the earthquakes Edge of Seven and our partner (TSW) built a temporary learning center here.
 Most of the classrooms at this school were damaged or destroyed.
 A total of seven classrooms need to be replaced and the school’s students have been displaced.
 The 6th through 8th graders now go to other schools or do not attend because of the additional distance needed to get to other schools.

 The temporary classrooms were built of tin and bamboo and have a typical life span of 1-2 years.
 The intent is to build these temporary classrooms so that there is room for students that also doesn’t create more fear and concern of another earthquake trapping them in their school.
 Luckily during both earthquakes, students were not in the school classrooms.